ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 `dot -Tpng -o simple.png simple.dot`

+The executable can be built (as explained below) by compiling the files `scheduler.cpp` and `main.cpp`.

 ## How to write the Python script

-Let's look at the required steps in reverse order starting first with how to generate some C++ code.
+Let's look at the required steps in reverse order starting first with how to generate the C++ code for the scheduler.

 ### Generating the C++ code and the Graphviz representation

-The file `create.py` will generate the C++ scheduler when run.
+The Python script `create.py` will generate the C++ scheduler when run.
 This file is assuming that the nodes and the graph have already been defined somewhere else.
 The first lines of this script are including the nodes and graph definitions:

 ```python
 from nodes import *